pjtunstall/a-ray-tracer-darkly/README.md

 ## Guide

-Here is a guide to using the library.
-We'll draw a scene with some objects.
+Over the course of the following sections, we'll see how to draw a scene with some objects.
 They'll be saved in PPM (portable pixmap) format.
 Free PPM viewers can be found online.
 There are extensions for IDEs.
 I've been using PBM/PPM/PGM Viewer by ngtystr for VS Code, which has a handy save as PNG option.

 ### Camera